 Reinstatement of Title IV and State Student Aid Eligibility

-If a borrower defaults on his/her Federal Family Education Loan Program (FFELP) and/or Federal Direct Loan Program loan(s), the borrower may re-establish his/her eligibility for Federal Title IV student financial assistance funds and State ISAC-administered gift assistance programs.
+If a borrower defaults on their Federal Family Education Loan Program (FFELP) and/or Federal Direct Loan Program loan(s), the borrower may re-establish their eligibility for Federal Title IV student financial assistance funds and State ISAC-administered gift assistance programs.
 Eligibility will be reinstated when: